CodeYourFuture/syllabus-archive/lesson0.md

 ### Install an IDE

 For this course, we recommend the usage of [VS Code](https://code.visualstudio.com/).
-Please got ahead and install it, then try opening an HTML file with it via File > Open.
+Please go ahead and install it, then try opening an HTML file with it via File > Open.

 [Install VS Code >](https://code.visualstudio.com/)